 Murdo is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The education level of Murdo citizens is a little higher than the average for US cities and towns: 21.22% of adults in Murdo have at least a bachelor's degree.
+The population of Murdo overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
+Of adults 25 and older in Murdo, 21.22% have at least a bachelor's degree.

 The per capita income in Murdo in 2022 was $29,601, which is lower middle income relative to South Dakota and the nation.
 This equates to an annual income of $118,404 for a family of four.
 However, Murdo contains both very wealthy and poor people as well.